Bogdanp/Noise/README.md

 ## Usage

 Clone this repository locally and run `make`, then add it to your project as a local dependency.
+[Git LFS][lfs] is used to store the binary files in `Lib/` and in `Sources/Noise/boot`, so you will need have LFS installed in order to pull those files.

 ## Updating Racket